History of FC Basel (1965–2000): Ninety-first season

 The 1983–84 Nationalliga A was contested by 16 teams.
 As the season advanced it became increasingly apparent that Künnecke's ideas were not reaching the entire team squad at all times.
 Basel's youngsters played well during this season, Fredy Grossenbacher, Martin Jeitziner, Peter Nadig, Thomas Hauser and Beat Sutter advanced well under Künnecke.
 But Künnecke's ideas were not being accepted by the older, experienced players.
 At home, in the St. Jakob Stadium the team was playing well and winning the games, the first five home games were all won.
 However, the first seven away games all ended with a defeat.
 After the winter break Basel lost their first home game against La Chaux-de-Fonds 0–1.
 Künnecke reacted immediately and this was the last game that the three veterans Arthur von Wartburg, Jörg Stohler and Jean-Pierre Maradan played in the team.
 The supporters had noted the differences and the final home game of the season attracted only 2,000 spectators.
 Basel ended the season in ninth position.
 In their 30 league games Basel won eleven matches, drew six and lost thirteen.
-Basel obtained 28 points, scored 55 and conceding 59 goals.
+Basel obtained 28 points, scored 55 and conceded 59 goals.
 They were 16 points behind Grasshopper Club and Servette both of whom finished level on 44 points.
-A play-off match was to decide the championship and this was who by the Grasshoppers who became champions for the second consecutive year.
+A play-off match was to decide the championship and this was won by Grasshoppers who became champions for the second consecutive year.

 Basel entered into the Swiss Cup in the round of 64 and here they were drawn away against local lower league club FC Birsfelden.
 The match was a one-sided affair and Basel won 8–0.
 In the round of 32 they had a home fixture against Luzern but were beaten 0–3.
 Servette won the Cup beating Lausanne-Sport 1–0 in the final.